PaulKinlan/paul.kinlan.me/content/en/2011-06-07-landing-my-first-webkit-patch-onpopstate-lock.markdown

 <p>I was in a bind.
 I could raise a bug and hope someone might pick it up at
 some point in the future, or I could raise a bug and try to fix it myself.
  I chose the latter.
-I didn&rsquo;t think it would be hard &ndash; after all the Event system is already in WebKit and PopStateEvent is already implemented, it is only the hookup with createEvent that didn&rsquo;t.</p>
+I didn't think it would be hard &ndash; after all the Event system is already in WebKit and PopStateEvent is already implemented, it is only the hookup with createEvent that didn't.</p>

 <p>Where do you start?
 I started by <a href="http://www.webkit.org/building/checkout.html">downloading the latest WebKit code</a> and <a href="http://www.webkit.org/building/build.html">building it</a>.
 In all this process took longer
 than the actual fix.</p>